The Gables

 Hedges require similar growing conditions to trees.
 It is vitally important that the correct conditions are provided.
 This will require effective consideration of the following:

-Where part of a uniform boundary arrangement, the boundary treatments should be maintained as part of a wider communal management strategy.
-DetailsThe details of a building are the individual components and how they are put together.
-Some are a deliberate part of the appearance of a building, including doors, windows and their surrounds, porches, decorative features and ironmongery.
-Others are functional, although they can also contribute to the appearance of a building.
-These include lighting, flues and ventilation, gutters, pipes and other rainwater details.
-Detailing affects the appearance of a building or space and how it is experienced.
-It also affects how well it weathers and lasts over time.
-More of how these are to be effectively maintained, safeguarded and how the maintenance will be funded for a minimum of 15 years should be provided at the outset.
+Where part of a uniform boundary arrangement, the boundary treatments should be maintained as part of a wider management strategy.
+Details of how these are to be effectively maintained, safeguarded and how the maintenance will be funded for a minimum of 15 years should be provided at the outset.

-All rear solid boundaries must retain sufficient openings to allow continued Hedgehog (and other small mammal and amphibian) migration between garden spaces.
+All rear solid boundaries must retain sufficient openings to allow continued hedgehog (and other small mammal and amphibian) migration between garden spaces.

 Planted Elements